-I am proud to present our annual publication on development cooperation between the European Union (EU) and Indonesia.
+I am pleased to present our annual publication on cooperation between the European Union (EU) and Indonesia.

 2021 put a spotlight on global challenges such as the continuing coronavirus pandemic and climate change.
 It reminded us of how interconnected we are and that cross-border threats cannot be addressed by any country alone.

 Global solidarity is essential.
 This is indeed the theme of Indonesia’s G20 Presidency in 2022: ‘Recover Together, Recover Stronger’.
 The EU has been practicing this as ‘Team Europe’, the EU institutions, EU Member States and the European financial institutions, have mobilised resources to mitigate the effects of the pandemic on people and economies globally, with over €200 million for Indonesia.

 Building a more inclusive, green and sustainable future has been at the heart of the EU’s cooperation with Indonesia for over 30 years.
 By working together, we have made great progress in strengthening health systems, reducing inequalities, enhancing environmental protection and supporting people-to-people exchanges.